RL4M/KeAP/README.md

 The code for PPI can be found in `src/benchmark/GNN_PPI`, which was modified based on [GNN-PPI](https://github.com/lvguofeng/GNN_PPI).

 To validate KeAP for PPI prediction:
+- Configure paths in `src/benchmark/GNN_PPI/extract_protein_embeddings.py` to your pre-trained model and PPI data accordingly.
-- First extract embeddings using pre-trained KeAP by running `src/benchmark/GNN_PPI/extract_protein_embeddings.py`.
+- Extract embeddings using pre-trained KeAP by running `src/benchmark/GNN_PPI/extract_protein_embeddings.py`.
+- Change paths listed in `src/benchmark/GNN_PPI/run.py` accordingly.
 - Run `src/benchmark/GNN_PPI/run.py`.